-Plume Academy are accredited the ‘Stonewall School Champion Bronze Award’.
+Plume Academy are accredited the ‘Stonewall School Champion Gold Award’.
 A prestigious award that has effectively benchmarked our progress whilst also providing that all-important further direction to our ongoing work in tackling homophobic, biphobic and transphobic bullying, whilst embracing and celebrating diversity in everything we do and are involved in.

 Plume Academy were also national winners of the ‘Outstanding Pride Group’ ‘Just Like Us Role Model Awards’.
 Just Like Us is an LGBT+ charity which was founded for the simple reason that growing up LGBT+ is still one of the most challenging experiences young people can face.
 The Role Model Awards recognise the individuals and institutions making outstanding contributions to tackling prejudice against LGBT+ people at school, university and the workplace.
 This award recognises a whole-school effort to make LGBT+ inclusion a central priority, involving students, staff, parents, carers and governors in their work, and making positive improvements for LGBT+ young people through policy changes, pedagogy, campaigns and anti-bullying interventions.